AndriiQwq/IAU_course/README.md

 ---

 Phase 3 – Machine Learning:
-...
+3.1 Simple classifier based on data dependencies
+3.2 Training and evaluation of ML classifiers
+3.3 Hyperparameter tuning and optimization
+3.4 Evaluation of classification strategy

+---

+The Quest (ML/DL Project):
+4.1 EDA and data preprocessing
+4.2 Modeling and evaluation